 This is a course in elementary algebra covering linear, polynomial, and rational expressions and equations.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
 PREREQ: MATH 811 or appropriate score on District math placement test and other measures as appropriate.
 Units do not apply toward AA/AS degree.